rei/rei-cedar-docs/docs/components/buttons/README.md

         "slots": [
           {
             "name": "default",
-            "description": "Sets the innerHTML for 'cdr-button'.
+            "description": "Sets the innerHTML for CdrButton'.
 This is the readable text of the button.
 Leave empty if icon-only."
           },
           {
             "name": "icon",
-            "description": "Sets the innerHTML for 'cdr-button'.
+            "description": "Sets the innerHTML for CdrButton.
 This is for the icon."
           }
         ],
         "installation": [